Beyonce’s Mom Tina Knowles Admits She Sometimes Has To Check Her Daughter’s Instagram For Updates On Her Life

 Tina Knowles admits that she’s also an avid follower of her daughter Beyonce‘s Instagram account.

 The Grammy winner’s current page on the photo-sharing app has 140 million followers, including her mother.
-According to Entertainment Tonight, Tina did an interview with WSJ Magazine and was asked how she keeps up with her two famous daughters.
+Tina recently sat down for an interview with WSJ Magazine where she was asked how she keeps up with her two famous daughters.
 Both Beyonce and Tina’s youngest daughter, Solange, juggle hectic careers, as well as their family lives.
-Beyonce has three children- Blue Ivy, Sir and Rumi Carter, while Solange has her son Daniel Smith, Jr.
+Beyonce has three children — Blue Ivy, Sir, and Rumi Carter, while Solange has one son, Daniel Smith Jr.

-While Tina said that she and her daughters try to communicate over the phone, they may not be available to talk to their mother right away.
-When she can’t get ahold of Beyonce or Solange, the fashion designer admits that she peruses through their social media accounts to get updates on their whereabouts.
+While Tina said that she and her daughters try to communicate over the phone, they may not be available to talk right away.
+When she can’t get ahold of Beyonce or Solange, the fashion designer admits that she peruses through her famous children’s social media accounts to get updates on their whereabouts.

-“We group text all the time, and that’s how I keep up, because I have girls who are super busy on different parts of the continent,” she tells the magazine.
+“We group text all the time, and that’s how I keep up, because I have girls who are super busy on different parts of the continent,” she told the magazine.
 “And a lot of times I find out what they’re doing by looking at Instagram.”

 Beyonce and Solange are both notoriously private on their social media accounts.
 However, Beyonce often takes many creative photos of her outfits from various events.
-In the “Formation” singer’s latest Instagram post, she posted several photos of her, Blue and Jay-Z at the Super Bowl earlier this month.
+In the “Formation” singer’s latest Instagram post, she posted several photos of her, Blue, and Jay-Z at the Super Bowl earlier this month.

 View this post on Instagram